Arom1a/notebooks/Lyrics/たぶん Tabun - Haven't.md

 "You came to me"
 It's too much when naturally...
 Words like these pour right out

+Where complication hidin' got too hard to find
+It coulda been all around hot ehos
+Can't forget all you would see and end up walkin' just forgivin' on When the affection suddenly behold
+A risin' feelin' of cloudin' days in madness, now we've got No more left to recover

+"But could our knot climb up and keep on"
+But could our knot climb up and keep on
+Such unkind heart, ends creep on
+Saw you're not up to go o, we know where all that could wind up It got hard, who am I to kid on
+"You came to me"
+The small words used are pouring out I know the words Are wrong now

+So let in more and climb up and keep on'
+Such unkind heart, ends creep on
+If we can leave and start over, go to that day, and turn around Can't help but thought are arsing
+"You came to me"
+The wrong words used are pouring out but never reach
+I laughed out
+Through cold breeze, and afar, a sunrise

 ## 2 たぶん hiragana
 涙（なみだ）流（なが）すことら無（な）いママ